-acl defines a named IP address matching list, for access control and other uses. controls declares control channels to be used by the rndc utility. include includes a file. key specifies key information for use in authentication and authorization using TSIG. logging specifies what the server logs, and where the log messages are sent. lwres configures named to also act as a light-weight resolver daemon (lwresd). masters defines a named masters list for inclusion in stub and slave zones' masters or also-notify lists. options controls global server configuration options and sets defaults for other statements. server sets certain configuration options on a per-server basis. statistics-channels declares communication channels to get access to named statistics. trusted-keys defines trusted DNSSEC keys.

-managed-keys lists DNSSEC keys to be kept up to date using RFC 5011 trust anchor maintenance.
+acl defines a named IP address matching list, for access control and other uses. controls declares control channels to be used by the rndc utility. include includes a file. key specifies key information for use in authentication and authorization using TSIG. logging specifies what the server logs, and where the log messages are sent. masters defines a named masters list for inclusion in stub and slave zones' masters or also-notify lists. options controls global server configuration options and sets defaults for other statements. server sets certain configuration options on a per-server basis. statistics-channels declares communication channels to get access to named statistics. trusted-keys defines trusted DNSSEC keys. managed-keys lists DNSSEC keys to be kept up to date using RFC 5011 trust anchor maintenance.

-view defines a view.

-zone defines a zone.
+view defines a view. zone defines a zone.